 \subsection{Algorithm overview}

-In this section we summarize the high-level algorithmic idea of this paper.
+In this section, we summarize the high-level algorithmic idea of this paper.
 For clarity of presentation, first suppose that \eqref{1} holds and $(\beta_S, \e_S)$ are known \emph{a priori}.
 Then for some fixed $S\subseteq [n]$, one may expend a given and fixed total budget $B > 0$ to sample $X_S$ and build an empirical CDF estimator for $F_Y$:

-where $Z_i$ are i.i.d. random variables sampled according to $X^\intercal _S\beta_S +\e_S$.
-That is, one first samples $X_S$ to compute $X^\intercal _S\beta_S$, and then augments it with an independent noise $\e_S$.
+where $Z_i$ are i.i.d. random variables sampled according to $X^\top _S\beta_S +\e_S$.
+That is, one first samples $X_S$ to compute $X^\top _S\beta_S$, and then augments it with an independent noise $\e_S$.
 Of course, the number of affordable samples $N$ under this model is,

-As opposed to the direct construction of the empirical CDF from i.i.d. samples of $Y$, the emulator \eqref{lr:oracle} will admit a much larger sampling rate (i.e. $N$) under a fixed budget if $c_\ext(S)\ll c_0$, which can substantially accelerate convergence.
+As opposed to the direct construction of the empirical CDF from i.i.d. samples of $Y$, the emulator \eqref{lr:oracle} will admit a much larger sampling rate under a fixed budget if $c_\ext(S)\ll c_0$, which can substantially accelerate convergence.
 Of course, our presentation above elides the real practical challenges of this approach: (i) oracle knowledge of $\beta_S$ is unavailable, (ii) the distribution of $\e_S$ is unknown, and (iii) the ``optimal'' model subset $S$ is unknown.
-The algorithm we develop overcomes these challenges and accomplishes the construction described above via two phases: \begin{itemize}[itemsep=0pt,itemindent=1.2cm] \item[(Exploration)] A portion of the budget $B$ is expended to explore (i.e., sample) $X$ and $Y$ in order to learn about the regression coefficients $\beta_S$ and noise $\e_S$, and also to analyze cost-benefit tradeoffs for each model $S$.
+The algorithm we develop overcomes these challenges and accomplishes the construction described above via two phases:

+\begin{itemize}[itemsep=0pt,itemindent=1.5cm] \item[(Exploration)] A portion of the budget $B$ is expended to explore $X$ and $Y$ in order to learn about the regression coefficients $\beta_S$ and noise $\e_S$, and also to analyze cost-benefit tradeoffs for each model $S$.
 The budget expended in this phase is adaptively determined. \item[(Exploitation)] The remaining budget is expended over a computed optimal model $S^\ast$ identified at the end of Exploration.
-The distributional estimator for $Y$ is computed as the empirical CDF of $X_{S^\ast}^\intercal \beta_{S^\ast} + \e_{S^\ast}$ built over the exploitation samples.
-We simulate $\e_S$ by bootstrapping the empirical residuals $Y - X_{S^\ast}^\intercal \beta_{S^\ast}$ from exploration. \end{itemize}
+The distributional estimator for $Y$ is computed as the empirical CDF of $X_{S^\ast}^\top \beta_{S^\ast} + \e_{S^\ast}$ built over the exploitation samples.
+We simulate $\e_{S^\ast}$ by bootstrapping the empirical residuals $Y - X_{S^\ast}^\top \beta_{S^\ast}$ from exploration data; see \eqref{boots0} and \eqref{boots} for a concrete description. \end{itemize}